 Please call us before the health risks become life-threatening

 If you or someone you know is struggling with anorexia, we urge you to seek help immediately.
-If left untreated, there can be far-reaching health consequences, including the potential of dying.
+There can be far-reaching health consequences, including the potential of dying.
 Professional help for anorexia may be necessary.